2020 candidates say Mueller's already made the case for impeachment

 The Massachusetts senator told reporters afterward that "the Constitution is clear.
 No one is above the law, and that means the president of the United States.
 I believe it’s time for Congress to bring articles of impeachment against this man.”

-Booker, D-N.J., said he believed the Mueller report spelled out behaviors of “deceit” and “instructing people to lie” and gave enough of an indication that the House should begin impeachment proceedings.
+Booker, D-N.J., said he believed the Mueller report spelled out behaviors of “deceit” and “instructing people to lie” and indicated that the House should begin impeachment proceedings.

+Sen. Bernie Sanders of Vermont said he hadn’t seen any of Mueller’s appearance but wasn’t surprised to hear the former special counsel had testified that Trump wasn’t exonerated by his report.
+“We know for a fact that the president did everything he could to obstruct the Mueller investigation so I’m not quite shocked at what he said,” Sanders said.

+Sen. Kamala Harris, D-Calif., repeated her assertion that there were very clear instances of obstruction of justice outlined in the Mueller report, and that regardless of the position of the president and Attorney General William Barr, “the American people are smart enough to know what is and what is not truth.”

 "Well, we'll see what the testimony reveals but there is more than enough in that report to interpret it as an impeachment referral," Buttigieg said.
 "I believe that an impeachment inquiry would bring more facts to light.
 I also believe that the Republican Senate will not act.
 And so I'm focusing on the best thing I can do about the Trump presidency, which is to defeat it in November of 2020."